State of Discontent

 State of Discontent is the fifth official album by the punk rock band The Unseen and their first on Hellcat Records, a subsidiary label of Epitaph Records.
-It was released on May 9, 2005, internationally and a day later in the United States.
+It was released on May 9, 2005, internationally and a day later on May 10 in the United States.
 It was produced by Brett Gurewitz of Bad Religion and Ken Casey of the Dropkick Murphys.
 The album included guest appearances by Lars Frederiksen of Rancid and Dicky Barrett of the Mighty Mighty Bosstones.
 The final track is a cover version of "Paint It, Black" by The Rolling Stones.